catdeal3r/BlackIce/README.md

 SCreate is a simple alternative to `make` with intensionally less features.

-It is designed to purely compile c and c++ code with gcc and g++ (however I am open to adding support for more languages in the future).
+It is designed to purely compile C and C++ code with gcc and g++ (however I am open to adding support for more languages in the future).

 ## Why?